Universality of excited three-body bound states in one dimension: The three-body system

-We analyze the effect of both features on the universal behavior of energies and wave functions of three-body bound states close to an excited-state resonance in the heavy-light subsystems.
-We emphasize that these three-body bound states are embedded in the continuum that is associated to deeply bound heavy-light states together with an unbound heavy particle.
-There exist additional deeply bound three-body states that are associated to the deeply bound two-body states.
-Since the corresponding deeply bound three-body states keep a finite size when the excited-state resonance is approached, we expect them to be sensitive to the details of the interaction.
+We analyze the effect of both features on the universal behavior of energies and wave functions of three-body bound states close to an excited-state threshold in the heavy-light subsystems.
+We emphasize that there are two kinds of three-body bound states, namely (i) excited three-body bound states associated with the respective threshold, and (ii) deeply-lying three-body bound states. (i) The excited three-body bound states are embedded in a continuum that originates from deeply bound heavy-light states in combination with an unbound heavy particle.
+For these states we expect a universal behavior.
+These so-called bound states in a continuum have already been predicted and experimentally realized for a variety of physical systems \cite{vonNeumann1929,Stillinger1975,Hsu2016}. (ii) The deeply bound three-body states keep a finite size when the excited-state threshold is approached, hence we expect them to be sensitive to the details of the interaction.
 For this reason they do not show universal behavior and we refrain from analyzing them in this article.

+Although not being studied in the present article, we want to mention that there exists also the possibility of three-body resonances \cite{Csoto1994,Papp2005,Garrido2005} being located in the same energy regime as the aforementioned excited three-body bound states.
+These resonances are characterized by a non-vanishing imaginary part of the three-body energy.

-Similar to the results \cite{Happ2019} found in case of the ground state resonance ($\E_0^{(2)} \to 0^-$), we expect a set of three-body bound states associated to each heavy-light bound state resonance ($\E_r^{(2)} \to 0^-$) characterized by the index $r$.
+Similar to the results \cite{Happ2019} found near the ground-state threshold ($\E_0^{(2)} \to 0^-$), we expect a set of universal three-body bound states associated to each heavy-light threshold ($\E_r^{(2)} \to 0^-$) characterized by the index $r$.
 To distinguish between these sets, we introduce the notation $\E_{r,n}$ for the energy of the $n$-th three-body bound state $|\psi_{r,n}\rangle$ within the $r$-th set.
 As shown in the following, we indicate with even and odd values of $n$ the case of the two heavy particles being bosons or fermions, respectively.

-In order to search for strong universality we compare the energies and wave functions of three-body bound states for $r>0$ with the corresponding ones for $r=0$.
-Due to the reported \cite{Happ2019} weak universality for $r=0$, we use the three-body binding energies and wave functions for the heavy-light contact interaction as representatives for this set of states.
+In order to reveal the dependency of three-body universality on (i) the symmetry of the weakly-bound state and (ii) the existence of deeply bound states in the heavy-light subsystems, we compare the energies and wave functions of three-body bound states for $r>0$ with the corresponding ones for $r=0$.
+Due to the reported \cite{Happ2019} universality for $r=0$, we can use the scale-invariant three-body binding energies and wave functions for the heavy-light contact interaction as representatives for this set of states.
 We therefore base our analysis on the following two quantities:

 (a) The relative deviation

 between the energy ratios $\epsilon_{r,n}$ and $\epsilon_n^\star$.
 Here,